KXRD

 KXRD (96.7 FM) is a radio station licensed to serve Fayetteville, Arkansas, United States.
 The station is owned by John Lykins, through licensee Rox Radio Group, LLC.

 Programming

-KXRD broadcasts a Red Dirt country format.
-The station plays contemporary country with a focus on the most recent releases from Nashville.
+KXRD broadcasts a country music format.
+The station airs a mix of current hits and classic country songs from the late 1980s to the 2020s.

+History

 On March 15, 2021, KCYT shifted from country to Red Dirt country, branded as "Red Dirt 96.7" under new KXRD call letters.

+On June 21, 2024, KXRD changed their format from Red Dirt country (which moved to KREB 1190 AM Gentry) to country music, branded as "96.7 The Bull".